TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/006 Add user.md

 Most of our client methods will have a very similar structure.

 ## Register as service
-We will register the TodoHttpClient as a service in `Program.cs`, so that the dependency framework can inject an instance into our pages, when needed.
+We will register the UserHttpClient as a service in `Program.cs`, so that the dependency framework can inject an instance into our pages, when needed.

 Open BlazorWASM/Program.cs.
 Put in the line: